 GeneCards Summary for HDAC6 Gene

 HDAC6 (Histone Deacetylase 6) is a Protein Coding gene.
 Diseases associated with HDAC6 include Chondrodysplasia With Platyspondyly, Distinctive Brachydactyly, Hydrocephaly, And Microphthalmia and Alexander Disease.
-Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex and Cellular Senescence.
+Among its related pathways are Organelle biogenesis and maintenance and Phospholipase-C Pathway.
 GO annotations related to this gene include enzyme binding and ubiquitin protein ligase binding.
 An important paralog of this gene is HDAC10.

 UniProtKB/Swiss-Prot for HDAC6 Gene